Our Executive Committee

 Gladys Fátima Márquez

 Gladys Fátima Márquez is a high school bilingual English Language Learners (ELL) Teacher with over 20 years of classroom experience.
-She was elected to the NEA Executive Committee in 2021 for a three-year term.
+She was elected to the NEA Executive Committee in 2021 for her first three-year term and in 2024 for a second 3-year term.

 As the past chair of the NEA Hispanic Caucus, Gladys organized nationwide events to raise awareness about the plight of immigrants in America, including “Teach-Ins” at immigration detention centers, humanitarian missions to shelters at the border, and helped organize massive marches in protest of the national policy leading to the separation of immigrant families and the incarceration of immigrant children.